awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-configuration-samples.md

     }

     /**
      * Waits for the domain to finish processing changes.
-New domains typically take
+New domains typically take 15-30 minutes
-     * 10-15 minutes to initialize.
-Most updates to existing domains take a similar
+     * to initialize, but can take longer depending on the configuration.
+Most updates to existing domains
-     * amount of time.
+     * take a similar amount of time.
 This method checks every 15 seconds and finishes only when
      * the domain's processing status changes to false.
      *
      * @param client